Airflow#

 Important

-so your DAG runs in a directory where it can import your project’s pipeline.yaml
+If using --preset bash, the BashOperator tasks will use ploomber CLI to execute your pipeline.
+Edit the cwd argument in BashOperator so your DAG runs in a directory where it can import your project’s pipeline.yaml and source code.

 # add a target environment named 'airflow-bash' (uses BashOperator)